lammps/lammps/doc/src/fix_rheo.rst

 A modified form of Fickian particle shifting can be enabled with the *shift* keyword.
 This effectively shifts particle positions to generate a more uniform spatial distribution.
-Shifting currently does consider the type of a particle and therefore may be inappropriate in systems consisting of multiple materials.
+Shifting currently does not consider the type of a particle and therefore may be inappropriate in systems consisting of multiple fluid phases.

 In systems with free surfaces, the *surface/detection* keyword can be used to classify the location of particles as being within the bulk fluid, on a free surface, or isolated from other particles in a splash or droplet.
-Shifting is then disabled in the direction away from the free surface to prevent it from diffusing particles away from the bulk fluid.
-Surface detection can also be used to control surface-nucleated effects like oxidation when used in combination with
-:doc:`fix rheo/oxidation <fix_rheo_oxidation>`.
-Surface detection is not
-performed on solid bodies.
+Shifting is then disabled in the normal direction away from the free surface to prevent particles from difusing away.
+Surface detection can also be used to control surface-nucleated effects like oxidation when used in combination with :doc:`fix rheo/oxidation <fix_rheo_oxidation>`.
+Surface detection is not performed on solid bodies.

-The *surface/detection* keyword takes three arguments: *sdstyle*, *limit*, and *limi/splash*.
+The *surface/detection* keyword takes three arguments: *sdstyle*, *limit*, and *limit/splash*.
 The first, *sdstyle*, specifies whether surface particles are identified using a coordination number (*coordination*) or the divergence of the local particle positions (*divergence*).
 The threshold value for a surface particle for either of these criteria is set by the numerical value of *limit*.
-Additionally, if a particle's coordination number is too low, i.e. if it has separated off from the bulk in a droplet, it is not possible to define surfaces and a particle is classified as a splash.
+Additionally, if a particle's coordination number is too low, i.e. if it has separated off from the bulk in a droplet, it is not possible to define surfaces and the particle is classified as a splash.
 The coordination threshold for this classification is set by the numerical value of *limit/splash*.